yashvaishnav/python/README.md

 ```

 You can apply the same idea to loop through a different list of days based on which month it is.
 Some guidelines for completing this part of the problem:
- - use Google to find out the number of days in each month
+ - use Google to find out the number of days in each month.
  - use a loop to count the number of days (it will be useful later when we count Friday the 13ths)
- - try to find a more efficient way to check months using `or` in the `if` condition.
+ - try to find a more efficient way to check months using an `or` in the `if` condition.

 ### Account for leap years